prashant31191/open-android-v3/README.md

    3. SignIn Key
    4. SignIn Secret
    5. SignUp Key
    6. SignUp Secret
    7. Bill Generator Hosted on your server.
    8. Redirect URL page hosted on your server.
 (After the transaction is complete, Citrus posts a response to this URL.)

-<b> What is difference between Normal Payment and Prepaid Payment? </b>
+<h5>OVERVIEW: Difference between Normal Payment and Prepaid Payment? </h5>
+___
 	Normal payment requires only email and mobile.
 Citrus User account will be created by only using email and mobile combination.
 We call it as Bind.
 Once user is Bind, card can be saved against his account, saved cards can be fetched against his account, and user can see his Citrus Cash balance.
       Prepaid Payment requires email and password.
 Citrus User account will be created by using email and password combination.
 We call it prepaid account.
 Once user has prepaid account, following things can be done

    1. Save cards to user account